-October 2018: The Cure have just announced that, in 2019, they’ll play their first show in Scotland since 1992.
-By weird synchronicity, I recently rediscovered a mostly unpublished interview I did with Robert Smith back in 1996, that was supposed to coincide with a show the band was due to play in Glasgow that year – but which was eventually cancelled.
+In August 2019, The Cure will play their first show in Scotland since 1992.
+By weird synchronicity, I recently rediscovered a mostly unpublished interview I did with Robert Smith back in 1996, which was supposed to coincide with a show the band was due to play in Glasgow that year – but which was eventually cancelled.
 (Curiouser yet: this cancelled show was itself part of a string of rescheduled dates for shows that had been cancelled earlier that year.)

 This interview was conducted in November 1996, a few hours before the The Cure went on stage in Essen, Germany.
 Among other things, Smith talks about the scale of the shows, the way his band is perceived at home, his reasons for being in The Cure, never fitting in, and the importance of doing things.